parthJuneja0/The-Looks/README.md

 ## Usage

+Explore the project on GitHub Pages: https://parthjuneja0.github.io/The-Looks

-You can clone the repository and open the respective HTML files in your web browser.
+Alternatively, you can clone the repository and open the respective HTML files in your web browser.

 ## Note